 There can be a tremendous amount of work to be done for each house flip, and the more skills you can apply, the more work you can accomplish yourself.
 This can easily fill a large chunk of your workweek if you choose.

-Once you have decided to make house flipping a full time job, focus on finding the best deals on the front end, rather than investing a large amount of time on rehabs to raise your property values.
+Once you have decided to make house flipping a full-time job, focus on finding the best deals on the front end, rather than investing a large amount of time on rehabs to raise your property values.
 Look for distressed properties if possible.
-If you do several house flipping projects incorrectly and unprofitably, your career as a house flipper could be over quick.
+If you do several house flipping projects incorrectly and unprofitably, your career as a house flipper could be over quickly.
 If you’ve got the time, spend it on buying the right houses.

-How to Make House Flipping a Part-Time Job
+How to Do House Flipping as a Part-Time Job

 You could even just be an investor if you can find a partner to handle the day to day work of house flipping while you are busy.